How Edibol Is Bringing the Healthy Bowl Craze to a Whole New Level

-Bowl-centric dining has become a full-on trend thanks, in no small part, to healthy Instagram accounts brimming with shots of everything from smoothie bowls to Buddha bowls and DIY macro bowls.
+Bowl-centric dining has become a full-on trend thanks, in no small part, to healthy Instagram accounts brimming with shots of everything from smoothie bowls and DIY macro bowls.
 And with good reason: bowl-based-meals are a great way to pack plenty of nutrients and flavor into one easy, super eye-catching creation.

 But Edibol (or the preferred ediBOL), Los Angeles’ newest bowlery, which opened in the Arts District in late July, is adding some serious soul to the whole enterprise—and serving it up for breakfast, lunch, and dinner.